0Ankitexe/JOCKEY/README.md

 | Controller and dashboard | Health/version API and a React status page; no investigation management yet                                       |

 The language currently recognises `windows` and `ubuntu` as target names.
-A generic `linux` target is planned for the next milestone through a versioned compatibility change.
+A generic `linux` target is planned.
+Existing programs will retain their current target behavior when support is added.

 ## A JOCKY program